 - Decision stage

-- preparation by the management boards of the merging companies reports justifying the merger, its legal and economic grounds, in particular the share exchange ratio
+- Preparation by the management boards of the merging companies of reports justifying the merger and its legal and economic grounds, in particular the share exchange ratio

 - Registration stage

 - Filing of motion to register the merger

 In practice, apart from an ordinary merger, an acquirer which is the sole shareholder of the company being acquired or holds at least 90% of the shares of the target may conduct a simplified merger, not requiring:

 - Preparation of a written report justifying the merger

 - Review of the merger plan by an auditor